superatty/air_hockey_challenge_test/docs/source/installation.rst

 .. code-block:: console

-    $ python run.py --n_cores 1 -e 3dof-hit --example hit-agent --n_episodes 5
+    $ python run.py --n_cores 1 -e hit --example hit-agent --n_episodes 5

 If you also set up the UI, you can add the ``-r`` flag to the command which renders the simulator.
 To exit the container press ``CTRL + d``, this will detach the terminal and stop the container.

 A few tips for docker development:

-* The 2025-challenge folder in the container is synced with the your host file system in both directions.
+* The 2023-challenge folder in the container is synced with the your host file system in both directions.
 You can develop your solution locally.

 * Make sure all dependencies are installed in the submitted docker image.